 Each student’s situation is unique.
 In the event of a personal crisis, a Student Case Manager can help the student connect with resources and navigate University systems.

-In the event of a medical emergency, a Student Case Manager can visit students in a hospital setting to work with the student and family (when applicable) to assess academic ramifications, refer to University programs and services upon discharge, and to help with University systems in the event that a student cannot continue with academics during the current semester.
+In the event of a medical emergency, a Case Manager can visit students in a hospital setting to work with the student and family (when applicable) to assess academic ramifications, refer to University programs and services upon discharge, and to help with University systems in the event that a student cannot continue with academics during the current semester.

 Each semester, some University students struggle with mental health concerns that may result in a mental health hospitalization.
-Student Case Managers have formed close relationships with our local behavioral health hospital and are able to collaborate with care providers and meet with students prior to discharge.
+Student Case Managers have formed close relationships with our local behavioral health hospitals and are able to collaborate with care providers and meet with students prior to discharge.
 They are also available to reach out to the student and advise of resources available.
 In the event of a mental health transport, evaluation, or hospitalization, the student may be required to meet with a Case Manager.